 The $\mathbb{R}_+$-action on $\rcM$ is defined to be the restriction of the one in $\rcE$ to $\rcM$.
 And we also define an addition for $a \in M$ (resp. $a \in E$) and $x \in \rcM$ (resp. $x \in \rcE$) by

 \begin{df}{ } A subset $K$ in $\rcM$ is said to be a cone with vertex $a \in M$ in $\rcM$ if there exists an $\mathbb{R}_+$-conic set $L \subset \rcM$ such that

-\end{df} The notion of a cone in $\rcE$ is similarly defined.
+Here, if $L$ is an empty set, we set $a+L = \emptyset$ for convenience. \end{df} The notion of a cone in $\rcE$ is similarly defined.
 We often need to extend an open subset in $E$ to the one in $\rcE$. \begin{df}{ } Let $V$ be an open subset in $E$, we define the open subset $\widehat{V}$ in $\rcE$ by